-The Center for Excellence in Teaching and Learning announces a Call for Proposals to be in the next cohort of Experiential Learning departments.
+The Center for Excellence in Teaching and Learning announces a Call for Proposals to be in the next cohort for the Bridge Experience Program.

-Experiential Learning departments will receive funding and work with The Academy for Experiential Learning to incorporate Bridge Experiences as an embedded part of their departmental curricula.
+Academic programs will receive funding and work with The Academy for Experiential Learning to incorporate bridge experiences as an embedded part of their departmental curricula.

-Bridge Experiences are customized to students’ needs and ambitions.
-Common examples include undergraduate research, internships, or other place-based experiences matching student post-graduation goals and approved by departmental faculty.
+Bridge experiences are customized to students’ needs and ambitions.
+Common examples include undergraduate research, internships, or other site-based experiences matching student post-graduation goals and approved by departmental faculty.
 The student will take initiative to identify the right experience, will be mentored throughout, and will reflect on individual growth.